LALITJAIN1008/LALITJAIN1008/README.md

 - 👋 Hi, I’m @LALITJAIN1008
 - 👀 I’m interested in creating a team of technical group to build the universal portal for Global community.
-- 🌱 I’m currently learning how to coonect with people.
+- 🌱 I’m currently learning how to connect with people.
 - 💞️ I’m looking to collaborate on my global solution project.
 - 📫 How to reach me lalit8609jain8609@gmail.com